sulaimonao/self_hosted_search_engine/README.md

-   The root file exposes common knobs such as Flask host/port, Ollama endpoint (`OLLAMA_HOST=http://127.0.0.1:11434`), telemetry locations, agent limits, and the CORS origin (`FRONTEND_ORIGIN`).
-Any values left unset fall back to sensible defaults baked into the Make targets.
-When the frontend runs on a different hostname (or via HTTPS), update `FRONTEND_ORIGIN` so API responses include the matching `Access-Control-Allow-*` headers.
+   The root file exposes common knobs such as Flask host/port, Ollama endpoint (`OLLAMA_HOST=http://127.0.0.1:11434`), telemetry locations, agent limits, and crawler paths.
+Any values left unset fall back to sensible defaults in the Make targets.
 The frontend example exposes `NEXT_PUBLIC_API_BASE[_URL]` if you ever need to point the UI at a remote API during development.

 5. **Inspect repository paths** at any time with: